19 things to buy for your kitchen during Prime Day | CNN Underscored

 Cuisinart Airfryer & Convection Toaster Oven ($124.99, originally $199.95; amazon.com)

-If you’re serious about your air frying, why not invest in an air fryer and toaster oven combo, complete with convection capabilities?
-This one actually has seven functions: air fry, convention bake, convection broil, bake, broil, warm and toast.
+If you’re serious about your air-frying, why not invest in an air fryer and toaster oven combo, complete with convection capabilities?
+This one actually has seven functions: air-fry, convention bake, convection broil, bake, broil, warm and toast.

 GE Profile Opal Countertop Nugget Ice Maker ($449, originally $549; amazon.com)